Cut instant dynamic openings through multi-layered walls quickly and easily!

 - WallCutter cuts through planar faces only - It does not cut through curved or fragmented surfaces.

-- Saving Components with WallCutters inside them with ComponentFinder or with Right Click > Save As, causes the dynamic openings to stop functioning when pulled into a new model - You can get around this by Removing Cuts right before saving.
+- Saving Components with WallCutters inside them causes the dynamic openings to stop functioning when pulled into a new model - You can get around this by removing cuts right before saving.